-SSH server function supports the encryption algorithms of aes128-ctr, aes256-ctr, AEAD_AES_128_GCM, AEAD_AES_256_GCM, aes128-gcm@openssh.com and aes256-gcm@openssh.com.
+SSH server function supports the encryption algorithms of aes128-ctr and aes256-ctr.

 When SSH Client establishes a connection, it will send a list of encryption algorithms to SSH server.
 SSH Server will check each algorithm in the list one by one.
 If it finds one algorithm in the list that is also supported by it, this algorithm will be chosen as the encryption algorithm between client and server.
 If no algorithm in the list is supported by SSH server, the connection will be terminated.
 After the encryption algorithm is selected, Server and Client will create a random number and exchange.
 Client and Server will use their own random number to create an encryption key.